DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 |EX-I| will attempt to work out both of these for you, but it may need assistance.

-Click on the :guilabel:`Scan for Devices` button.
+When navigating to this page, a scan for devices will start automatically.

-If you see **No devices found** to means that you either a) have not connected the device to the computer, or b) the device was not recognised by the computer.
+If you see **No devices found** it means that you either a) have not connected the device to the computer, or b) the device was not recognised by the computer.

 **No Devices Found**